Yura52/delu/README.rst

 Zero is a general-purpose library for PyTorch users.
 Zero:

-- simplifies training loop, models evaluation, models application and other typical Deep Learning tasks
+- simplifies training loop, reproducibility, models evaluation and other typical Deep Learning tasks
 - provides a collection of "building blocks" and leaves code organization to you
 - can be used on its own or together with PyTorch frameworks such as `Lightning <https://github.com/PytorchLightning/pytorch-lightning>`_,